51

 • (Open access).

-Sarah is a member of the editorial team for Film, Fashion and Consumption journal and is on the editorial boards of Fashion, Style and Popular Culture,Critical Studies in Fashion and Beauty,and theInternational Journal of Sustainable Fashion and Textiles.
-She is a member of the Critical Costume steering group and a member of the European Popular Culture Association.
-Sarah is regularly asked to peer review articles and book proposals for leading journals, and academic publishers.
+Sarah is a long standing member of the editorial team for Film, Fashion and Consumption journal, and is on the editorial boards of Fashion, Style and Popular Culture, and Critical Studies in Fashion and Beauty.
+She has also served on the editorial board of the International Journal of Sustainable Fashion and Textiles.
+Sarah is a member of the Critical Costume steering group and a member of the European Popular Culture Association.
+Sarah is regularly asked to peer review articles, book proposals and manuscripts for leading journals, and academic publishers.

 Sarah is principal and co-supervisor for PhDs on clothing and identities, and welcomes inquiries from prospective researchers, collaborators, and non-academic stakeholders on topics connected to her research interests.
 Sarah is highly committed to widening participation in education, and her teaching and project supervision experience at Northumbria spans BA, MA, MRes and PhD levels.
-Sarah is a Senior Fellow of the Higher Education Academy (SFHEA), and is the NUPRS co-ordinator for the School, supporting HEA fellowship applications, and mentoring staff at different stages of their research and teaching careers.
+She is a Senior Fellow of the Higher Education Academy (SFHEA), and is the NUPRS co-ordinator for the School, supporting HEA fellowship applications, and mentoring staff at different stages of their research and teaching careers.
 Sarah holds BA and MA qualifications in Media, Film and Cultural Studies, a Cert Ed, together with a PhD in Media Arts from Royal Holloway, University of London.
 Sarah's thesis Transforming Identity: Gender, Costume & Contemporary Popular Cinema(supervised by Prof. Stella Bruzzi), was funded by a Thomas Holloway scholarship, and passed with no corrections.

 Sarah Gilligan

-Casci Ritchie (Un)dressing the Love Symbol: The life, death and legacy of Prince’s wardrobe Start Date: 01/10/2021
+Casci Ritchie (Un)dressing the Love Symbol: The life, death and legacy of Prince’s wardrobe Start Date: 01/10/2021 End Date: 10/06/2025

 • PhD January 01 2010